[Date changed–posted 8/24/22 (replaces 7/30/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish university policy for longevity and hazardous duty pay.

-REVIEW: This OP will be reviewed in April of even-numbered years by the Managing Director of Human Resources and the Managing Director of Equal Employment Opportunity with recommend revisions forwarded through the appropriate administrative channels to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded through the administrative channels to the Chief of Staff and Associate Vice President for administration.

 1. General Policy